Bobcares

 The Windows.edb is a database file of the Windows Search index.
 It mainly provides content indexing, property caching, and search results for files, e-mail, and other content.

-All the indexing process is done in the background by the SearchIndexer.exe process.
-So the size of the Windows.edb file increases when there are more files in the system.
+The indexing process is done in the background using the SearchIndexer.exe process.
+So ,the size of the Windows.edb file increases when there are more files in the system.

 By default, the Windows.edb file is located in the below path.